google/knative-gcp/docs/install/install-broker-with-pubsub-channel.md

     1. If you are in GKE and using
         [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity),
-        update `serviceAccount` with the Pub/Sub enabled service account you created in
+        update `serviceAccountName` with the Pub/Sub enabled service account you created in
         [Create a Service Account for the Data Plane](./dataplane-service-account.md).